pkp/pkp-docs/admin-guide/3.4/en/troubleshooting.md

 ## Character Encoding

-Character encoding issues mostly crop up in two situations: when journals are migrated from another platform to OJS; or (more commonly) when an OJS journal is migrated between servers.
+Character encoding issues mostly crop up in two situations: when journals are migrated from another platform to OJS; or (more commonly) when an OJS journal is migrated from another server to our servers.

 It’s often helpful to check the current database settings to ensure that you’re working in the character set that you think you’re working with.
 Once logged into MySQL, try the following: